RN-Animations/MasterAnimations/Explanations/AnimatedNotification.md

     };
 </code>
 ```
 When we set the offset animation to -height this will move the view on the Y axis negatively.
-Meaning it'll move it up the screen for the amount we've set.
+Meaning it'll move it up the screen for the anmount we've set.
 So in this case it will move it to the exact height of the view so it won't be visible.
 This will make our notification look like it's sliding in from off screen.

 With our offset originally set at 0, this makes the notification visibly in it's original position.
 This is why we our doing the Animated.timing animation to 0.